 oil for frying – sunflower or safflower

-Mash chickpeas (or tempeh), combine with thousand island dressing, set aside to ‘marinate’ (I made this and refrigerated it while I prepped the remaining ingredients).
-Caramelize the onion.
+Mash chickpeas or tempeh.
+Combine with thousand island dressing, set aside to ‘marinate’ (I made this and refrigerated it while I prepped the remaining ingredients).

 I realize a traditional reuben is dressed with a Russian sauce, but… this is not traditional, is it?
 Okay, I have always favored thousand island dressing, and always make my “reubens” with it.
 This is the recipe I have used for years.

 How did I first come up with this dressing recipe?
 I looked at a jar while at the store, then bought ingredients to make my own.
 Without the potassium sorbate and the disgghheoui – eoui – eoui – eoui.
 Of course.
 The flavors come close, I think.

 Comfort food, indeed. and the house hunt continues!